Documentation Index

 1. Select your stack

 After signing up, you’ll be asked to select the apps your business uses.
 This is your stack.
-Pinksheep uses it to scope which tools are available to your agents and to recommend relevant templates.
+Pinksheep uses it to scope which tools are available to your agents and to recommend relevant templates.2.
+Start from a template or build from scratch

 From a template: Browse the Template Library and pick an agent that matches your use case.
 Templates come pre-configured with steps, permissions, and eval scenarios.
 Click “Use this template” to start.
+From scratch: Go to the Builder and describe what you want.
+Use @mentions to reference specific apps:“Every Monday at 9am, pull all open deals from @HubSpot, flag any with no activity in 7 days, and post a summary to #sales in @Slack.”

 3. Connect your apps

 The builder detects which apps your agent needs.
 For each one, click Connect and complete the OAuth flow.
-Pinksheep verifies each connection server-side before proceeding.
+Pinksheep verifies each connection server-side before proceeding.4.
+Review the agent plan

-Once the builder has enough context, it produces a manifest showing:
+Once the builder has enough context, it produces a manifest showing:| Field | What it means |

 | Steps | The ordered actions your agent will take |